 Art critic Donald Kuspit has authored this on her work, "Kobayashi's paintings exemplify the romantic idea that 'it is by feeling alone that art is to be understood."

 As Baudelaire has written, "Her work is also grounded in the idea that painting should model itself on music, the purest of all the arts.
-Kobayashi's music is subtle and complex.
-The abstract language of color and gesture seem indistinguishable, giving the paintings an uncanny presence.
-The colors insinuate themselves into each other even as they retain their separateness.
-Her work speaks to Kandinsky's concern for an art of feeling that causes the soul to 'vibrate.'"
+Kobayashi's compositions are subtle and complex, a cadence of color and gesture seemingly indistinguishable, giving her paintings their unearthly presence.
+Colors insinuate themselves into one another even while they remain divergent.
+Her work clearly speaks to Kandinsky's concern for an art of feeling that causes the soul to 'vibrate."

 The mother of two grown children, she lives with her husband in an artist's loft in downtown Manhattan.

 "The Feminine Sublime: Hisako Kobayashi’s Abstract Paintings"